dave-killough/datamachine/README.md

 ## Features

 - **Import notebooks as modules**: Importing notebooks as modules is a breeze with datamachine.
 You can import notebooks from various sources such as local files, Colab links, Github links, and HTTP links.

-- **Execute notebooks with parameters**: You can execute cloud notebooks with parameters, which is particularly useful when you want to run a notebook multiple times with different inputs.

 - **Libraries**: datamachine supports user-defined libraries that will make your reusable notebook modules much easier to publish and use by others.